JulianS1/BachelorProject/Bayes_test/README.md

 The data is never pushed to GitHub to preserve privacy.
 In order for the project to run you must add some folders.

-the structure should be

-Parent Directory:

--   data:
-    - preprocessed
-    - rawData: (Here is where you place the raw dataset)

--   results:

--   src:
-    - data: main.py
-    utils:
-        - models.py
-        - Preprocessor.py
-        - visualise.py
-        - etc
-- etc

 *You therefore must create the data -> (preprocessed, rawData) folders yourself and insert the raw harbour dataset(s) in the rawData folder.